beibin79/html/index.md

 <br>

-As a second-year Ph.D. student at University of Washington, I focus on computer vision and machine learning.
+As a Ph.D. student at University of Washington, I focus on computer vision and machine learning.
 I work with Prof. Linda Shapiro and Prof. Frederick Shic to diagnose and intervene Autism Spectrum Disorder by using eye tracking, facial expression detection, and augmented reality.
 I also work on medical data analysis including MRI, fMRI, and fNIRS.
 I want to create elegant mathematical and novel algorithmic methods to solve hard problems with few labeled data.